Benefits of Buying Appliance Packages

 Common Types of Rebates

-Buy 3 get 1 (or something similar): One common promotion manufacturers offer is that if you buy a certain number of appliances from a line of products, you’ll get one free.
+Buy 3, Get 1 (or something similar): One common promotion manufacturers offer is that if you buy a certain number of appliances from a line of products, you’ll get one free.
 An example of this would be if you were to buy a refrigerator, range, and microwave, you’d get the dishwasher free.
-Again, this varies brand to brand but there can be some pretty significant savings with these types of offers.
+Again, this varies from brand to brand, but there can be some pretty significant savings with these types of offers.

 Percentage off total purchase: Some manufacturers will offer you a percentage back of your pre-tax purchase if you buy a few qualifying appliances.
 For example, if you buy three or more appliances from a brand, you could get 10% back via rebate.

 Rebates based on how many products purchased: Some rebates are graduated based on how many products you purchase.
 For example, if you bought three qualifying appliances, you might get $200 back, four could get you $400, five could get you $600, etc.